 -

-The Little Mermaid’s Silent Security Dilemma and the Absence of Gender in theCopenhagen School (Lene Hansen, 2000)
+Hansen 2000_The Little Mermaid’s Silent Security Dilemma and the Absence of Gender in theCopenhagen School

 The macro and micro levels of this system correspond, respectively, to the discipline as a whole and individual scholars within it.